Opened 18 years ago

 Version: 3.3.1-rc06

 Finally, I have recalled why I used named pipes there -- just in case if I come to a conclusion that using the polling technique is unacceptably slow in some applications.
-Named pipes allow to associate a semaphore with them (using DosSetNPipeSem()) which gives us an opportunity to wait on all QProcess pipes on a single worker thread using DosWaitMuxWaitSem?().
+Named pipes allow to associate a semaphore with them (using DosSetNPipeSem()) which gives us an opportunity to wait on all QProcess pipes on a single worker thread using DosWaitMuxWaitSem().

 We'll see how the polling technique will behave with the 32ms polling and 65K pipe buffers and then decide is it worth to rewrite this part of QProcess to use semaphores and a dedicated thread.

-comment:8 Changed 18 years ago by dmik
+comment:8 by dmik, 18 years ago

 Status: newassigned